ecmoser/ecmoser/README.md

 I am currently studying computer science at Michigan State University.
 I enjoy learning about AI, cybersecurity, and problem solving in general.

 My favorite project that I have worked on is programming a robot for FIRST Robotics Competition in high school.
 Throughout my 4 years of the program, I developed software to not only operate the robot, but also use vision to control the movement of the bot.
-The projects that I were a part of are contained in the team's Github [here](https://github.com/frc7660) in the repositories Robot on branches 2022, 2023, and Main.
+The projects that I was a part of are contained in the team's Github [here](https://github.com/frc7660) in the repositories Robot on branches 2022, 2023, and Main.

 You can reach me by email at ecmoser@gmail.com.
 <!--